Touring

 Price excludes:

-- Travel and activity insurance.
+• Travel and activity insurance.

-- Personal safety and cycling equipment.
+• Personal safety and cycling equipment.

-- Lunches.
+• Lunches.

-- Any beverages consumed with meals that are included in the package.
+• Any beverages consumed with meals that are included in the package.

-- Any other items not mentioned as included.
+• Any other items not mentioned as included.

-If you are considering a self-guided tour, you should take the following into consideration to make sure this type of trip is the right fit for you.
+If you are considering a self-guided cycling tour, you should take the following into consideration to make sure this type of trip is the right fit for you.
 Our self-guided tours are ideal for individuals who have prior experience in self-guiding tours and have successfully navigated with a GPS device.
 Having a basic understanding of bikes is essential, this includes being comfortable with basic bike maintenance tasks such as fixing flat tires or making minor adjustments.

-Individuals must be independent and can navigate and orient themselves using the information provided.
 If you think you don’t fit in this description, maybe a guided cycling tour would be a more enjoyable option for you.
+Please be sure to review the age restriction information.

-The price of a self-guided tour depends on the number of people in the group, the touring dates and the time of booking/availability.
+The price of a self-guided bike tour depends on the number of people in the group, the touring dates and the time of booking/availability.
 Please contact us for the offer.
 See starting prices per person based on double occupancy below.

-Pax | 2 | 4 | 6 | 8 |
+Pax 2 4 6 8

-- 7-night accommodation in 3–4 star hotels/guest houses.
+• 7-night accommodation in 3–4 star hotels/guest houses.

-- 7 breakfasts.
+• 7 breakfasts.

-- Baggage transfer between the tour stages.
+• Baggage transfer between tour stages (not support van!).

-- Navigation pack: Ride with GPS Tour Experience Package, including detailed Guide and complete off-line navigation data (tracks, maps, POI), Online briefing
+• Navigation pack: Ride with GPS Tour Experience Package, including detailed Guide and complete off-line navigation data (tracks, maps, POI), Online briefing.

-- Final transfer back to Muggia/Trieste.
+• Final transfer back to Muggia/Trieste.

-- Helpline for emergency situations during the tour
+• Helpline for emergency situations during the tour.

 Optional: